cpetrecca/witcher-potions-challenge/README.md

 Regarding the amount of Potions and damage calcultion I opted for a conf file to easily escalate potions or change damage logic as needed without changing the code.

 Components not really TDD made but Unit Tests in place.
-To be honest this iu not my strongest point but took the chance to refresh knowledge.
+To be honest this is not my strongest skill but took the chance to refresh knowledge and will be the first to say I have plenty of space room to learn here.

-Best damage combination algorithm TDD-made on a custom Hook Installed  @testing-library/react-hooks for testing Hook without making a test component As an autocritic all the dev dependencies should had been instaled under that or moved in the package.json file
+Best damage combination algorithm made on a custom Hook Installed  @testing-library/react-hooks for testing Hook without making a test component but couldnt make it work properly so tested main functionalities against dummy data.

+As an autocritic all the dev dependencies should had been instaled under that or moved in the package.json file